| Home What's New Psychoanalytic Writings Psychotherapy Service Email Forums and Groups Process Press Links | Robert M. Young Online Writings

 psychiatric aide in 1955; they are roaming the streets now.
 But, then, so are people most

 of us would agree need more institutional care than is currently available.
+I will add here that there is an intriguing literature on the

 historical relativity of somatic medical diagnoses which lends extra weight to my